FAQs (Frequently Asked Questions)

-Student Support Services provides students with a wide range of services aimed at ensuring that each student receives the full benefit of attending KCTC.
+Student Support Services provides students with a wide range of services aimed at ensuring that each student receives the full benefit of attending Kent Career Tech Center.
 Primary focus of these services is to ensure that students have the academic and technical support necessary for success in the classroom and laboratory, that they receive assistance in making good career choices, and that they continue their education and/or obtain related employment.
-If your child is struggling they should talk to their KCTC counselor, and together they will develop a plan for success.
+If your child is struggling they should talk to their Kent Career Tech Center counselor, and together they will develop a plan for success.

 How does my student enroll for next year?

 Students who would like to enroll should discuss the opportunity with their home school counselor by the beginning of February.
-Enrollment requests can be entered by the local districts in early February.
-If your child is a current KCTC student, they will go through the early enrollment process in November/December.
-We encourage students to work with their local counselor to schedule a program visit or for Homeschooled families, to contact KCTC student services to schedule a program visit and begin the enrollment process.
+Enrollment requests can be entered by the local districts in mid-February.
+If your child is a current Kent Career Tech Center student, they will go through the early enrollment process in January.
+We encourage students to work with their local counselor and Homeschooled families to contact the Registrar at Kent Career Tech Center 616.477.2422, to begin the enrollment process.

 What if my child transfers to another high school?

-Students are eligible to attend KCTC if they meet the following criteria:
+Students are eligible to attend Kent Career Tech Center if they meet the following criteria:

 have completed the tenth grade (except for programs designed for 10th graders or beyond), AND